-Role: Senior Instructor, at Refugee Empowerment Services at Catholic Charities of Dallas
+Role: Senior Instructor and Curriculum Designer at Refugee Empowerment Services at Catholic Charities of Dallas

 Challenge: Providing literacy and civics education to older refugees from Bhutan, Burma, Iran, Democratic Republic of Congo and Iraq, so that they may pass the citizenship exam to be a U.S. Citizen.

 Process: Co-developed an ongoing curriculum and volunteer teacher training manual that included research-based teaching strategies such as collaborative learning and multi-sensory methods

 Outcome: A group of trained, talented and committed volunteers continued through the program to teach the refugees for years.
 Over a third of clients (much higher than the expected rate) passed the citizenship test within 5 - 7 years after arrival to the U.S.

 The mission that drove me at my time at Catholic Charities, Refugee Empowerment Services was to provide literacy instruction and civic education to a classes of older refugee (age 60+) coming from different countries (Burmese, Bhutanese, Congolese and Iraqi nationalities), many of whom did not have prior education even in their own languages.

 The challenges were plenty for this group - learning a new language at a ripened age, shifts in cultural dynamics, and grasping civic lessons that would prepare this group for taking the U.S. Naturalization exam so they could be eligible for benefits such as Supplemental Security Income and Medicaid for the remainder of their lives.